Skip to content

 Bridges and tunnels.
 The unglamorous plumbing that connects a closet-mounted Mac Mini to a router, a mesh access point, a VM with no internet, and the wider world beyond the front door.
 If the core services are the organs, these are the nervous system — delicate, invisible when they work, and the first thing you suspect when something goes wrong.

-There are seven of them.
+There are nine of them.
 Two are SSH tunnels.
 Two are mDNS broadcasters.
 One talks to the router by first authenticating through a cloud server three thousand miles away.
+One talks to Sonos speakers because Docker couldn’t.
 Home networking in 2026 is the kind of helpful that gets people killed in horror movies.

 ServicePortCodenameLaunchAgentDescription